Kumquats or Cumquats?

-- Rambling Roast had a mad fit, cooking both cumquats and marmarlade – neither are her favourite foods.
+- Rambling Roast had a mad fit, cooking both cumquats and marmalade – neither are her favourite foods.
 But she adapted my recipe and slathered it over french bread.
-Watch for her upcoming tweaks as she cooks even more of this divine marmarlade.
+Watch for her upcoming tweaks as she cooks even more of this divine marmalade.

-“The result is something that for the most part I’m really happy with – and more surprising, I genuinely enjoy.
+“The result is something that I’m really happy with – and more surprising, I genuinely enjoy.
 It is fantastic on a hunk of crusty baguette. “

 The Desserts and Jams Series

 - Quince Jam or Jelly